baffou/PhaseLAB_doc/docs/source/classes/ImageQLSI/methods/level0.rst

         One can also direclty write the coordinates of the area, using :matlab:`level0(___,'params', [x1, x2, y1, y2])`.
 In this case, no figure opens.

-    Here is an example of a code that manually ajust the offsetof a first object, and applies automatically the same adjustment to a second object:
+    Here is an example of a code that manually ajusts the offset of a first object, and applies automatically the same adjustment to a second object:

     .. code-block:: matlab